 - Panic Disorder

 Santa Barbara County also experiences high rates of excessive drinking.
 Often linked to depression and other mental illnesses, excessive drinking is a strong indicator of mental illness.
 19.2 percent of Santa Barbara County adults reported drinking excessively in 2017.
 Another strong indicator is violent crimes 333 were reported for every 100,000 people throughout the county.

 Throughout the county, about 31 percent of homeless individuals are suffering from mental illness, while 51 percent are abusing alcohol.
 Homelessness may not seem like a problem in the robust economy of Santa Barbara, and the number is decreasing every year.
 In 2017, however, 790 people reported experiencing homelessness in a survey of the city of Santa Barbara.
-These individuals often suffer from mental illness, so it’s critical that anyone experiencing homelessness have access to mental health professionals.
+These individuals often suffer from mental illness, so anyone experiencing homelessness must have access to mental health professionals.

 Divorce Rates in California

 Santa Barbara has one of the lowest divorce rates in the state.
 At 9.01 percent, this is lower than the rest of the state.
 California enjoys lower divorce rates than many other states.
 However, divorce can still happen in California and it can be both a sign and a cause of mental illnesses like depression and panic disorder.
 Talk to your loved ones or anyone you know who may be affected by divorce.
-If you are going through a divorce, seek help with a licensed therapist in your area.
+If you are going through a divorce, seek help from a licensed therapist in your area.
 You don’t have to suffer alone, whether you directly experienced a divorce or have friends or family members who have gone through a divorce.